TurboWarp/docs/docs/website/how-it-works.md

 Things to notice:

- - No more looking up block IDs or opcodes: it's all just JavaScript.
+ - No more looking up block IDs or opcodes: it's just JavaScript.
  - No more looking up inputs manually: they're just JavaScript arguments.
- - No more manual state maintaining: your browser does it all for us.
+ - No more manual state maintaining: it's just JavaScript.
- - As this is a single JavaScript function, we can't implement [live script editing](#live-script-editing)
+ - As this is a single JavaScript function, we can't easily implement [live script editing](#live-script-editing)
  - This JavaScript looks very strange compared to typical human-written JavaScript and runs slower because we maintain compatibility with edge case Scratch behaviors.
  - We manually formatted the JavaScript and renamed some variables to make it more readable.
 The real code uses variable names like `b0` and has no formatting.

-Of course, this is a very simple script where the interpreter overhead is negligible.
-This is the case for most projects.
-It's only when you start executing thousands of blocks per frame that the interpreter's overhead becomes significant.
+Of course, this is a very simple script where the interpreter overhead is negligible, which is the case for most projects.
+It's only when you execute thousands of blocks per frame that the interpreter's overhead becomes significant.

-Here's a more complex example: a naive sorting algorithm.
+Here's a more complex example: a naive sorting algorithm (bubble sort).

 ```js
 const length = stage.variables["O;aH~(njYNn}Bl@}!%pS-length-"];